 Form Note: The base form of "what" in Japanese is nani 何.

 As you can see, these words are treated far more literally in Japanese.
 Itsu いつ, for instance, cannot be used to mean the "when" in "when I go to school" because there isn't anything unknown about this statement unless you were to change it to "when am I going to school?"

 The Basic Question

-The basic question, which we will be define as a polite sentence with no deviation in tone from a simple, harmless question.
+The formula for a basic question in Japanese will be defined as a polite sentence with no deviation in tone from a simple, harmless question.
 Add anything to the mix and the result will likely be different.
 Now that we've seen what the basic question words are in Japanese, let's go over the very straightforward means of using ka か in a sentence: just add it to the end and you're done.
 That is quite literally all you have to do.
 Just so that questions don't take over your mind, however, we will see how exactly this all looks like with the parts of speech we've covered thus far.

 |Part of Speech||+ ka か|

 |Noun||Kōkōsei desu ka? 高校生ですか (Is..a high school student?)|

 As you can see, there isn't anything particularly difficult about all this.
 With that being said, it's time to see how this all works in very real examples.
 Although you may not be able to ask all the questions in the world in Japanese just yet, you can still ask away.

 Kyūkei wo torimasu ka?